bhavishya-jain/birthday-lucky/README.md

-# birthday-lucky
+# Is your birthday lucky or not?
- A JS app to check whether your lucky number is exactly divide the sum of months , days and years of your birthday or not.
+ This app take users birthday and lucky number as input and calculate if the sum of all digits in his/her birthday is exactly divisible by lucky number.
+If yes, then Lucky else not lucky.